ZHAO Research Laboratory

 We are grateful to our sponsors

-The project seeks to obtain mechanistic insights into the DNA-binding proteins and enzymes, including TLS polymerases and nucleases.
+The project seeks to obtain mechanistic insights into the DNA-binding proteins and enzymes, including DNA polymerases, DNA glycosylases, and nucleases.
 We use enzyme kinetics, kinetic simulations, and X-ray crystallography, and mass spectrometry-based methods to dissect the basis of faulty DNA replication past DNA lesions or how DNA enzymes operate on lesion-containing DNA substrates.

 Zhao et al. ACS Chem.
 Biol.
 2023, 18, 5, 1168–1179.